mteu/sbom-parser/docs/cyclonedx-parser.md

 # CycloneDx Parser

 Type-safe parser for CycloneDX 1.4+ Software Bill of Materials files with comprehensive validation and modern PHP architecture.
-Full specification compliance including services, compositions, and digital signatures.

 ## Quick Start